Better Call Saul is the movie industry's first attempt at portraying electrical sensitivity

 It is pure fiction that Chuck shields his tape recorder with an aluminum blanket.
 Aluminum does not at all shield static magnetic fields, or the low-frequency magnetic fields that such an electronic device would emit when it is running.
 (Aluminum works well for microwaves, such as from cell phones.)

-In the "Chicanery" episode Chuck says that currents is what causes the problems.
+In the "Chicanery" episode Chuck says that currents are what causes the problems.
 That is true, but there are also electric fields that do not need a current.
 He also contradicts himself, since the batteries bother him even with no current.
 But these things are probably well beyond what a lawyer would understand - not to speak of film people.

 In the last episode ("Lantern") Chuck tries to figure out what bothers him in the house, despite that the breakers are off.
-If the electrical meter continues to spin, there really is some wiring error that could cause problems.
+If the electrical meter continues to spin, there really is some serious wiring error that could cause problems.

 Turning the breakers off is sometimes not enough, since they do not disconnect all the wires.
 Sometimes sloppy electrical work or other problems can make this happen in the real world.